valkyr13/IR-Project-Clinical-Natural-Language-Processing-for-Automated-Disorder-Normalization-/README.md

 So we train the model with data which is grouped by doc_id because we want our model to predict on document level.

 <img src="images/training_data.png" width="500">
-The training data containg the text of one document and all occurences of diseases in that text as "entities" Test data contains texts of whole doc which the model will use to predict the disease.
+The training data containg the text of one document and all occurences of diseases in that text as "entities".
+As shown in the image above.

+Test data contains texts of whole doc which the model will use to predict the disease.
 It is shown in figure below.

 <img src="images/test_data.png" width="500">

 After training the model the f-score increased from 0.521 to 0.781.
 When text input is given the model extracts all occurences if disese in that text.
 It is shown in figure below.

 <img src="images/Example_of_disease_extraction.png" width="500">